rinigus/pure-maps/maps/README.md

   preview of the road and contains traffic information.

 * **`vehicle`**: optionally provide a transportations mode that this map has been designed for.
-Use on of: car, walk, public.
+Use on of: car, foot, bicycle, transit.

 Use `~/.local/share/harbour-pure-maps/maps` as a local installation directory in which to place your JSON file.
 Restart Pure Maps, and your